oddbird/oddleventy/content/blog/2025/anchor-position-validity.md

 ---
-title: How to find an acceptable anchor element
+title: Here's why your anchor positioning isn't working
-sub: Why your anchor positioning isn't working
+sub: How to find an anchor element
-date: 2025-01-12
+date: 2025-01-15
 image:
-  src: blog/2024/anchor1.jpg
+  src: blog/2025/anchor-valid.jpg
   alt: >
-    A rusty anchor hanging with the sea in the background.
+    A weathered small boat in the fog, with ropes going into the water, hopefully leading to an anchor.
 author: james
 sponsors: true
 tags: